Convert 49 Celsius To Fahrenheit

 Other Temperature Scales: Kelvin and Rankine

-While Celsius and Fahrenheit are the most commonly used scales in everyday life, it's worth mentioning two other significant temperature scales:
+While Celsius and Fahrenheit are the most commonly used scales in everyday life, good to know two other significant temperature scales:

 • Kelvin (K): This is the absolute temperature scale, meaning its zero point (0 K) represents absolute zero, the theoretical point where all molecular motion ceases.
 It’s a fundamental unit in the SI system.
 To convert Celsius to Kelvin, simply add 273.15: K = °C + 273.15